nfhakim/mbanking-sentiment-analysis-with-machine-learning/README.md

 # Sentiment analysis for mobile banking review in playstore, using SVM model machine learning.
 Data scraped with google-play-scraper.
-Included various mobile banking service in Indonesia
+Included review of various mobile banking service in Indonesia

 Next Development for this project:
 1. Add more mbanking services